tomas-fryza/avr-course/Labs/01-tools/README.md

 $ cd your-name/
 ```

-With help of `git` command clone a local copy of your public repository.
+With help of `git` command, clone a local copy of your public repository.

 ```bash
 ## Windows Git Bash or Linux: